HarperDB/documentation/docs/developers/clustering/certificate-management.md

 Since these new certificates can be issued with correct CNs, you should set `insecure` to `false` so that nodes will do full validation of the certificates of the other nodes.

+### Certificate Revocation Checking

+Harper automatically performs certificate revocation checking using OCSP (Online Certificate Status Protocol) for all cluster connections.
+This critical security feature ensures that:

+- Revoked certificates cannot be used for cluster communication
+- Compromised nodes can be quickly isolated by revoking their certificates
+- Certificate status is verified in real-time with the Certificate Authority

+Certificate verification is enabled by default for cluster connections and follows the same configuration as HTTP mTLS connections.
+The verification settings can be customized in the HTTP configuration section to balance security requirements with performance considerations.

+For production clusters, consider using `failureMode: fail-closed` to ensure maximum security by rejecting connections when OCSP verification cannot be completed.

 ### Certificate Requirements

 - Certificates must have an `Extended Key Usage` that defines both `TLS Web Server Authentication` and `TLS Web Client Authentication` as these certificates will be used to accept connections from other Harper nodes and to make requests to other Harper nodes.
 Example: